yashwanth2804/Linear-gitlab-extention/Readme.md

 ## Acknowledgements

 Thanks to all the developers who use Linear and GitLab in their daily workflow.
 Your needs inspired this project.
+Copy right

 ## Credits